What Is Voice of Customer (VoC)?

 What is a Voice of Customer program?

 A VoC program systematically captures, aggregates, and acts on customer feedback from multiple sources: surveys, CSM conversations, support tickets, product usage data, and public reviews.
 The goal is turning fragmented feedback into actionable organizational insights.
+This is a common area of focus for customer success teams working to improve their approach to Voice of Customer (VoC).

 Who should own VoC?

 CS teams are the natural VoC owners because they have the deepest customer relationships and widest feedback access.
 Some organizations create dedicated VoC roles within CS or product operations.
+This is a common area of focus for customer success teams working to improve their approach to Voice of Customer (VoC).

 How is VoC different from NPS?

 NPS is a single metric within VoC.
 VoC is the broader program that includes NPS alongside CSAT, CES, qualitative feedback, usage data, support themes, and any other customer signal.
 VoC synthesizes all inputs into actionable insights.
+This is a common area of focus for customer success teams working to improve their approach to Voice of Customer (VoC).